255BITS/ai-agent-toolbox/README.md

 ## Tips

 * Keep the system prompt the same across invocations when using multiple LLM calls
-* Stream when necessary
+* Stream when necessary, for example when a user is waiting for output
-* If using native provider tooling, you can also parse your own tools.
-Using both gets the best of both worlds.
+* Native provider tooling can be used with local parsing
+* Start simple and expand.
+You can test with static strings to ensure your tools are working correctly.

 ## Ecosystem